topbarRow1xCol1.gif topbarRow1xCol2.jpg

 Western Geography

-Western Geography is the official journal of the Western Division of the Canadian Association of Geographers.
+Western Geography is the official open access refereed academic journal of the Western Division of the Canadian Association of Geographers.
 The objective of the journal is to publish original scholarly work including research notes on geographical themes or topics that emphasize western Canada and adjacent areas, or that are written by geographers from this region.
 The editor and editorial board invite manuscripts of a methodological, empirical, theoretical, or philosophical nature that fall within this objective.

 Papers presented at the WDCAG conferences are also encouraged.